 One of the most famous of all of Thay’s projects is located in the urban neighborhood of Palermo where it takes up an entire city block.
 Completed in 1898, the Buenos Aires Botanical Garden is considered one of Thay’s greatest achievements.
 Today it bears his name Jardín Botánico Carlos Thays and it is home to more than 6,000 species of plants.

 Surrounded on all sides by high walls, the park includes rare trees and a broad mix of native and exotic plants hailing from all parts of the world.
 The garden is also home to 33 classical sculptures, fountains and monuments in keeping with French style.

 La Loba Romana, one of the garden’s many works of art

 In order to best display his collection of plants and landscape styles, Thays designed the Jardín Botánico in sections.
 There are three main gardens: a Roman Garden planted with huge cypresses, alamos (a variety of cottonwood) and laurel trees, a French Garden built around a classic symmetrical design and an Oriental-style Garden featuring species indigenous to Asia.

 One of the many enormous cypress trees in the Roman Garden

 While working on the construction and planting of the garden, Thays and his family lived in a large brick Gothic Revival style house that still occupies a central place in the garden.
-Today it is home to the city’s Garden School and also features a revolving art collection and library.
+Today it is home to the city’s Garden School.
+It also features a revolving art collection and library.

 Thays’ home during construction of the garden

-One of the most important features of the Jardín Botánico are five greenhouses that house a wide variety of native and exotic plants.
-The largest of them, a Beaux-arts style formal building was first erected at the Paris Exposition of 1889 and brought back to Buenos Aires to be reassembled in the garden.
+One of the Jardín Botánico’s most important features is the five greenhouses that house a wide variety of native and exotic plants.
+The largest of them, a Beaux-arts style building, was first erected at the Paris Exposition of 1889 and brought back to Buenos Aires to be reassembled in the garden.
 Measuring 35 meters long, it is now home to a couple thousand bromeliads and orchids.